Back to all posts

 Investing in a water heater with a high energy efficiency rating might mean a larger upfront cost, but it can lead to significant savings on your utility bills over time.
 Look for the unit’s Uniform Energy Factor (UEF) rating—the higher the number, the more efficient it is.
 An energy-efficient model uses less power to heat the same amount of water, which is great for both your wallet and the environment.
 Over the 10- to 15-year lifespan of a water heater, these monthly savings can easily offset the higher initial purchase price.
 You can explore a list of certified models on the ENERGY STAR website to find an option that fits your home’s needs.

-Look for Federal Tax Credits
+Check for Federal Tax Credits and Incentives

 The government often provides incentives to encourage homeowners to install energy-efficient appliances.
 High-efficiency units, especially hybrid heat pump water heaters, are often eligible for federal tax credits that can substantially reduce the net cost of your purchase.
 A tax credit is a dollar-for-dollar reduction of the income tax you owe.
 For example, if you qualify for a $300 credit, you’ll pay $300 less in taxes for the year.
 These programs change, so it’s important to check for the most current information.
 You can find details on qualifying models and claim requirements on the official ENERGY STAR federal tax credits page.

-Find State and Local Rebates
+Don’t Miss Out on State and Local Rebates

 On top of federal incentives, you should also explore state and local programs that can offer even more savings.
 Many states, counties, and even local utility companies provide rebates to customers who purchase and install energy-efficient water heaters.
 These are direct payments sent to you after you’ve submitted proof of purchase and installation.
 In Michigan, providers like DTE Energy and Consumers Energy often have programs available.
 A great place to start your search is the DSIRE database, which lets you look up energy-saving incentives available right here in our area.
 Combining these rebates with federal credits can make a top-of-the-line water heater surprisingly affordable.